 - Infections.
 Hospital acquired infections (HAIs) are fairly common, especially for patients who have undergone surgery or whose immune systems are compromised in some way.
 Healthcare providers who fail to monitor their patients effectively and efficiently may miss or delay the diagnosis of an infection, a potentially fatal error.
 This is especially true when doctors fail to diagnose sepsis, a dangerous infection of the blood.

 - Bowel leak.
 A perforated bowel can cause serious pain and discomfort, and if left untreated may necessitate surgery or the permanent use of a colostomy bag.
 In the most tragic cases, an undiagnosed bowel leak may prove fatal to the patient.

 Paulson & Nace has spent decades advocating on behalf of patients whose conditions worsened as the result of a failed or missed diagnosis.
 We are a skilled team of trial attorneys who understand how important it is to file a medical malpractice claim within the legal timelines.
 We are unafraid to take our cases to court to stand trial, and prepare thoroughly in case a trial is necessary.
 We know that the future of your family may depend on our aggressive and comprehensive representation.

 Paulson & Nace, PLLC, proudly advocates on behalf of medical malpractice victims throughout Washington, D.C.
 You do not have to go through this experience alone.
-If you believe that your illness may have worsened because a doctor’s failure to diagnose or missed diagnosis kept you from the treatment you needed, we want to hear your story.
-Please call 202-463-1999 or fill out our contact form for more information.
+If you believe that your illness may have worsened because a doctor’s failure to diagnose or missed diagnosis kept you from the treatment you needed, we want to help.
+Call us at 202.463.1999 or fill out our contact form.